devambarbhaya/shoe-marshal/README.md

 - ✅ Server Validation using Zod and Conform
 - 🗂️ File Upload with Uploadthing
 - 🎨 Styling with Tailwindcss and Shadcn UI
-- 😶‍🌫️ Deployment to vercel
+- 😶‍🌫️ Deployment to Vercel

 - React Streaming
 - Stripe Checkout page
-- Server side implementation
+- Server-side implementation
 - Performance Optimized